ScottLouvau/scottlouvau.github.io/content/finance/2021/2021-04-12-american-rescue-plan/index.md

 First, the child tax credit is **fully refundable**, so we no longer need a particular minimum income to fully use the child tax credit.

-Second, the ACA Premium Assistance Tax Credit (PATC, or "ACA subsidy" below) will be larger for 2021 and 2022.
+Second, the ACA Advance Premium Tax Credit (APTC, or "ACA subsidy" below) will be larger for 2021 and 2022.
 There's a "premium percentage" of your income that ACA expects you to pay for health care, but then the subsidy covers the rest of the cost of your local "benchmark plan".
 These premium percentages are **much lower** for 2021 and 2022 at a wide range of income levels.
 Using the [2020 Federal Poverty Levels](https://aspe.hhs.gov/2020-poverty-guidelines):

 | Income [% of FPL] | Income [Family of 4] | 2021-2022 Premium Percentage | 'Normal' Premium Percentage |
 | ----------------- | -------------------- | ---------------------------- | --------------------------- |